There are support groups for those suffering from addiction as well as groups for families and friends of those with a substance use disorder:

 Support Groups for Relatives & Friends of Those Suffering from Addiction

-Support groups recognize that addiction affects not just the addict, but also their families and friends.
-Typically, these groups are a fellowship of relatives and friends of addicts who share their experiences to help each other deal with their loved ones’ addictions.
+Support groups recognize that addiction affects not just the person with the substance use disorder, but also their families and friends.
+Typically, these groups are a fellowship of relatives and friends who share their experiences to help each other deal with their loved ones’ addictions.
 Most believe that changed attitudes within the family can assist with recovery.
 Family support group meetings are usually held at locations such as treatment centers, hospitals, churches, community centers, or local 12-step clubs.
 (Visit websites to find group descriptions and meeting information.)

 ● Al-Anon and Alateen of Central Ohio